apache/libcloud/docs/compute/drivers/outscale_inc.rst

 For other Regions, see the `Outscale SAS`_ documentation.

-Outscale INC is an American company and uses prices in United States Dollars.
+Outscale INC is an American company and is priced in United States Dollars.

 API Docs
 --------